kxdang/kiendang.me/content/blog/054-august-2019-pomodoro/index.md

 ---

 ![](https://images.unsplash.com/photo-1546094096-0df4bcaaa337?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1352&q=80)
-I’ve completed (+3) more Pomodoros than [last month](/049-july-2019-pomodoro/).
+I’ve completed (+3) more [Pomodoro's](/022-pomodoro-technique/) than [last month](/049-july-2019-pomodoro/).
 July was not a fun time for me, 4 trips to the ER and a bunch of pills later and I’m looking back still amazed how well Pomodoros have been working for me.

 Taking a look at my August Pomodoros shows a very similar trend.
 I’ve been hit with a slow brewing infection upon recovery and figured it would be a write off.
 I had an emergency surgery at the ER which exposed me to [propofol](/060-propofol/).